Sign up to our Newsletter

 These programs typically take five to six months to complete and are known to be rigorous!

-You won’t be able to become a detective as soon as you enter the law enforcement field.
-Detective work requires a high level of expertise and experience!
+You won’t become a police detective as soon as you enter the law enforcement field.
+Detective work requires a high level of expertise and experience.
 To gain this experience, you must first become a police officer.

 Most detective positions will require at least two to five years of police experience.
 In order to become a police officer, you will need to complete training and pass a certification exam called the Peace Officer Standards and Training (POST) exam.

-You will also be required to pass a physical and psychological test to assure you’re prepared for a career as a police officer.
+You will also be required to pass a physical and psychological test to ensure you’re prepared for a career as a police officer.

-Express your desire to become a detective with your supervisors, so they know your goals and can help you achieve them.
+Express your career desires to your supervisors, so they know your goals and can help you achieve them.

 As you prepare for your career as a detective, you’ll have to write the National Detective/Investigative Test (NDIT), a promotional exam that assesses police officers’ readiness to conduct detective work.